syncfusion-content/maui-docs/MAUI/TabView/Header-Display-Mode.md

 {% endtabs %}

-    N> The `HeaderDisplayMode` will only apply if both a header and an imagesource are provided for the Tab Item.
+    N> The `HeaderDisplayMode` will only apply if both a header and an image are provided for the Tab Item.
 If either the header or imagesource is missing, the Tab Item will automatically apply the Default mode.